mila-iqia/mila_datamodules/README.md

 pip install "mila_datamodules @ git+https://www.github.com/lebrice/mila_datamodules.git"
 ```

-`ffcv` is also an optional dependency used for the `ImagenetFfcvDataModule`.
+`ffcv` is also an optional dependency used in the `ImagenetFfcvDataModule`.
 Installing FFCV can be a bit of a pain at the moment.
 But we're working on it.
 For now, your best bet is to use conda with the provided env.yaml:

 ```console